elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-the-topography-of-behavior-and-why-is-it-significant-in-behavior-analysis.md

 url: /learn/psychology/questions/what-is-the-topography-of-behavior-and-why-is-it-significant-in-behavior-analysis
 score: -1.0
 related_article1:
-    id: 169319
+    id: 169313
-    title: What is latency in behavior analysis and how does it impact the understanding of behavior?
+    title: >-
+        What are the key steps involved in the shaping process?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-latency-in-behavior-analysis-and-how-does-it-impact-the-understanding-of-behavior
+    url: /learn/psychology/questions/what-are-the-key-steps-involved-in-the-shaping-process
 related_article2:
-    id: 169319
+    id: 169327
-    title: What is latency in behavior analysis and how does it impact the understanding of behavior?
+    title: >-
+        Why is monitoring important in behavior intervention and what tools are used for effective monitoring?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-latency-in-behavior-analysis-and-how-does-it-impact-the-understanding-of-behavior
+    url: /learn/psychology/questions/why-is-monitoring-important-in-behavior-intervention-and-what-tools-are-used-for-effective-monitoring
 related_article3:
-    id: 169321
+    id: 169330
-    title: What are the main tools and techniques used in behavior analysis?
+    title: >-
+        What are some common behavior shaping techniques and how are they selected?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-main-tools-and-techniques-used-in-behavior-analysis
+    url: /learn/psychology/questions/what-are-some-common-behavior-shaping-techniques-and-how-are-they-selected
 related_article4:
-    id: 169314
+    id: 169312
-    title: What is differential reinforcement and what is its primary purpose?
+    title: >-
+        How do successive approximations contribute to shaping behavior?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-differential-reinforcement-and-what-is-its-primary-purpose
+    url: /learn/psychology/questions/how-do-successive-approximations-contribute-to-shaping-behavior
 related_article5:
-    id: 169329
+    id: 169320
-    title: How does learning history impact current behavior and what considerations should be made in behavior analysis?
+    title: >-
+        How is intensity measured in behavior assessment and what is its application?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-learning-history-impact-current-behavior-and-what-considerations-should-be-made-in-behavior-analysis
+    url: /learn/psychology/questions/how-is-intensity-measured-in-behavior-assessment-and-what-is-its-application
 ---

 &nbsp;